-Relative probability increase, attributable risk among the exposed and among the population all quantify, from different perspectives, the increased likelihood of AO extremes following stratospheric events.
-Mathematical definitions of how they are derived from baserate and conditional probabilities are introduced in the respective sections.
-We here provide an overview table about the event definitions that will be used (Tab.
-2).
+Relative probability increase and attributable risk among the exposed and among the population all quantify, from different perspectives, the increased likelihood of AO extremes following stratospheric events.
+Mathematical definitions of how they are derived from base rate and conditional probabilities are introduced in the respective sections.
+We provide an overview table here about the event definitions that are be used (Table 2).